indiwatte/WebRTC/README.md

 - Small animations can make an interaction feel much more physical
 - Sound alone was not enough for the typewriter illusion
 - Mobile Enter handling needs extra care compared to desktop keyboards

+---

+## Latest Progress Update (March 2026)

+Here is what I improved recently after the sections above:

+- Made the heart effect softer with smoother appear/fade animation
+- Hearts now stay visible a bit longer before disappearing
+- Not every key creates a fully different heart now (less random/jumpy feel)
+- Moved the typewriter parts more toward the center so the keys are visible
+- Updated server port handling to `process.env.PORT || 3000` so deployment is easier
+- Checked deployment options and confirmed Render is the easiest full hosting option

+This made the project feel more polished visually and also more ready to share with friends online.

+## Where I used Copilot help when I got stuck

+- Fixing connection/setup issues (socket signaling flow and `targetSocketId` logic)
+- Solving runtime errors (`EADDRINUSE`, missing elements, and callback bracket errors)
+- Debugging remote page issues (`getUrlParameter` order issue)
+- Improving UI behavior (heart animation timing + smoother transitions)
+- Adjusting layout (moving the typewriter up so keys are visible)
+- Deployment readiness (changing server to `process.env.PORT || 3000` and choosing Render)

+## Short Summary

+I used Copilot mostly for debugging and polishing.
+When I got stuck, it helped me fix connection errors, improve animations, correct layout problems, and prepare the app for deployment.
+The app now feels smoother, looks better, and is easier to share.